SYK-08/erg/README.md

 ## Contribution

 Contributions are always welcome!
-To get started with contributions, please look [CONTRIBUTING.md](https://github.com/erg-lang/erg/blob/main/CONTRIBUTING.md).
+To get started with contributions, please look at [CONTRIBUTING.md](https://github.com/erg-lang/erg/blob/main/CONTRIBUTING.md).

 If you have any questions, please feel free to ask them on the [Discord channel](https://discord.gg/zfAAUbgGr4).